John Steptoe: Family

 Steptoe had two children: Bweela, who is one of the models for many of Steptoe's books including Mufaro's Beautiful Daughters, and son Javaka Steptoe, who is also a children's book author and illustrator.
 He won the 2017 Caldecott Medal for his book Radiant Child: The Story of Young Artist Jean-Michel Basquiat.

 Death and legacy

-John Steptoe died on August 28, 1989, at Saint Lukes Hospital in Manhattan of AIDS.
+John Steptoe died on August 28, 1989, at St. Luke's Hospital in Manhattan of AIDS.
 He was 38 years old.
 At the time of his death, Steptoe was among the few African-American artists who made a career in children’s literature.
 Following his death, the American Library Association established the John Steptoe Award for New Talent, which is given to affirm new talent and excellence in writing and/or illustration.